 Medicines for Children was established in 2006 when the Royal College of Paediatrics and Child Health (RCPCH) and the Neonatal and Paediatric Pharmacists Group (NPPG) decided that parents and carers needed better access to information on children’s medicines.
-The children’s charity WellChild joined the programme to represent the family perspective and to ensure the key audience of parents and carers was always at the forefront of our work.
+The children’s charity WellChild joined the programme to represent the family perspective and to ensure that the key audience of parents and carers was always at the forefront of our work.

 Find out more about the three organisations and what their role is managing and shaping the work of Medicines for Children.